ebi-ait/hca-ebi-wrangler-central/docs/SOPs/hca_to_scea_tools_SOP.md

 _There are 2 validation steps for SCEA: a python validator and perl validator.
 In Silvie’s words: “the perl script checks the mage-tab format in general (plus some curation checks etc) and the the python script mainly checks for single-cell expression atlas specific fields and requirements”._

 ### Python Validator

+Please note: there is a ticket to get the validation tools installed on EC2.
+This should be available soon, as of 17/03/2021.
+For now, please install and run locally, following the instructions below.

 A MAGE-TAB pre-validation module for running checks that guarantee the experiment can be processed for SCEA.
 You can clone the repository and run the script locally: